 Beyond Total Testosterone: SHBG, Free T, and the Genetics Most Labs Miss

-If you've ever had your testosterone tested, chances are the lab checked "total testosterone" and maybe flagged it as normal or low.
-But total testosterone only tells part of the story.
-What matters just as much is how much of that testosterone is actually available to your cells — and that depends on a protein called SHBG.
+Total testosterone only tells part of the story.
+What matters just as much is how much is actually available to your cells, and that depends on SHBG, a binding protein whose level is strongly shaped by your genetics.

 What SHBG does